inverno-io/inverno-mods/inverno-security-http/README.md

 ```

-Here we have decided to control access inside the `/vip/hello` route handler but we could have also globally restrict access to `/vip/**` routes to VIP users using an `AccessControlInterceptor` in the security configurer:
+Here we have decided to control access inside the `/vip/hello` route handler, but we could have also globally restrict access to `/vip/**` routes to VIP users using an `AccessControlInterceptor` in the security configurer:

 ```java
 package io.inverno.example.app_web_security;